 The principal investigator/research coordinator must be a full-time member of the JSU faculty.
 The principal investigator/research coordinator is the sole individual responsible for all aspects of the research project.
 Title and responsibility for a project may be transferred from a principal investigator/research coordinator to another individual by means of a formal written request from the principal investigator/research coordinator to the Faculty Research Committee.
 An affirmative majority vote of the Committee is necessary to recommend the transfer.
 Final approval of the transfer must be made by the Provost and Vice President for Academic and Student Affairs.

-The principal investigator/research coordinator will acknowledge the support of a faculty research grant by citations in published works.
+The principal investigator/research coordinator shall acknowledge the support of a faculty research grant by citations in published works.
 However, such acknowledgments in no way reflect the view of the Faculty Research Committee or the University.

 TEN COPIES OF THE PROPOSAL MUST BE INCLUDED OR THE PROPOSAL WILL NOT BE CONSIDERED

 GUIDELINES FOR FORMAT OF FACULTY RESEARCH PROGRESS REPORT